reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ```

-Do not forget to install `jsonwebtoken` package in order to get user from cookies.
+Remember to install the `jsonwebtoken` package to access cookies.

-Add the `me` resolver to pass current logged in user to the client side.
+Add `me` resolver to pass the currently logged in user to the client side.

 ```js
 // ./commmon/read-models/resolvers.js